microsoft/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Readme.md

 1. Clone https://github.com/microsoft/Dynamics365Commerce.ScaleUnit
 1. Install 64 bit version of VS Code for Windows from https://code.visualstudio.com/download
-1. Install *.Net Core SDK 3.1* for Windows x64 from https://dotnet.microsoft.com/download/dotnet/3.1.
+1. Install *.Net Core SDK 6.0* for Windows x64 from https://dotnet.microsoft.com/download/dotnet/6.0.
 1. Install *.NET Framework 4.7.2 Developer pack* from https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net472-developer-pack-offline-installer.
-1. Install the *Hosting Bundle* (click literally "Hosting Bundle" link, not "x64" nor "x86") for Windows from the same above referenced link.
+1. Install the *Hosting Bundle* (click literally "Hosting Bundle" link, not "x64" nor "x86") for Windows from the [link](https://dotnet.microsoft.com/download/dotnet/6.0).
 1. Navigate to https://lcs.dynamics.com/V2/SharedAssetLibrary select the section *Retail Self-service package files* and then locate there the file ending with *Commerce Scale Unit (SEALED)*.
 Make sure to select there the version for the release you need, for instance 10.0.22, 10.0.23 and so on.
 Download the file and place it in the folder [Download](./Download)
 1. Launch the VS Code as Administrator and open src\ScaleUnitSample by leveraging the menu File->Open **Folder**.
+   - If there is an error `"The window teminated unexpectedly (reason: 'launch-failed, code: '18'"` or any other preventing the VS Code from launching as Administrator, run the app specifying `--no-sandbox` or `--disable-gpu-sandbox` as outlined in [Issue 122951](https://github.com/microsoft/vscode/issues/122951).
 1. Once VS Code is asking to install recommended extensions - proceed installing them, the set includes *"C# for Visual Studio Code (powered by OmniSharp)"* and might include other extensions as well.
 If you see a message indicating that .NET Core SDK could not be located,  select the suggested option to get the SDK and follow the steps to install it.
 1. In VS Code click Terminal->Run Task...->build-extension:
    - If there is an error indicating running scripts is disabled on this system, then open cmd.exe as Administrator and execute ```powershell Set-ExecutionPolicy RemoteSigned``` then restart VS Code.
 Do not change the ExecutionPolicy on production machines unless you understand [the implications of changing security policies.](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies).
    - If there is an error indicating the SDK 'Microsoft.NET.Sdk' specified could not be found, then navigate to https://visualstudio.microsoft.com/downloads/, scroll down to "Tools for Visual Studio", expand it and download/run "Build Tools for Visual Studio".
 In the installation wizard, go to "Individual components"->Type **.NET SDK**-> Check the CheckBox **.NET SDK** and hit "Install".
    - If there is an error "*The build task could not find node.exe which is required to run the TypeScript compiler.
 Please install Node and ensure that the system path contains its location.*" install Windows Installer 64 bit [Node.JS](https://nodejs.org/en/download/current/), when prompted set the checkbox "Automatically install the necessary tools".
+   - If `build-extension` can't be found, check the opened location in VS Code, it should be src\ScaleUnitSample.

 ## Run-time
 ### Shared across Self-Hosted and IIS-Hosted modes